Get the kit — A$297

 Provider Tip

 Small providers supporting ABI participants in SIL often need registration across at least three groups: 0115 (Daily Personal Activities / SIL), 0104 (High Intensity) if the participant has complex medical needs, and 0110 (Behaviour Support) if neurobehavioural challenges are present.
 Each group adds audit requirements.
-Having your Core Module documentation sorted with the SIL Rescue Kit ($297) gives you the foundation — all 65 documents are mapped to the Practice Standards your auditor will assess.
+Having your Core Module documentation sorted with the Complete SIL Kit ($297) gives you the foundation — all 109 documents are mapped to the Practice Standards your auditor will assess.

 High Intensity Support Requirements for ABI